Copypants/flapi/README.md

 ### Uploading Photos
 This module does not currently support photo uploads.
-The feature has been particurlaly problematic because flickr requires multi-part form uploads.
+The feature has been particularly problematic because flickr requires multi-part form uploads.
 This is on the immediate to do list and will be the next major feature developed.

 ### Setting Application permissions